JavierEMendez/mantis-trading/README.md

 ## What is Mantis Trading?

-Mantis Trading is a trading firm that uses algorithmic trading to accumulate Bitcoin, with a focus on cryptocurrencies.
+Mantis Trading is a mock trading firm that uses algorithmic trading to accumulate Bitcoin, with a focus on cryptocurrencies built by the students, TA's, and Class Instructor during the 2020 Northwestern Fintech Bootcamp.

 ### Team
 * Grant DePalma